bcgov/pahwq/README.md

 ## Example usage

-To calculate the acute phototoxic water quality guideline (PLC50) for anthracene at 0.25 m depth in Okanagan Lake on June 21, 2023, with a measured DOC of 5 g/m^3, you can use the following code:
+To calculate the acute phototoxic water quality guideline (PLC50) for Anthracene at 0.25 m depth in Okanagan Lake on June 21, 2023, with a measured DOC of 5 g/m^3, you can use the following code:

 ``` r